Alpha Chi

-Alpha Chi National College Honor Society (or ΑΧ) is an American collegiate honor society recognizing achievements in general scholarship.It was formed in 1922 by nineteen schools in the state of Texas; however, the first official meeting to discuss the founding of an intercollegiate honor society, held on February 22, 1922, only saw five schools represented.
-Since then it has expanded to 300 chapters throughout the United States.
-It is an open society that invites university juniors, seniors and graduate students who are in the top 10 percent of their class into its ranks.
+Alpha Chi National College Honor Society (or ΑΧ) is an American collegiate honor society recognizing achievements in general scholarship.
+It was formed in 1922 by nineteen schools in Texas; however, the first official meeting to discuss the founding of an intercollegiate honor society, held on February 22, 1922, only saw five schools represented.
+Since then it has expanded to 300 active chapters in the United States.
+It is an open society that invites university juniors, seniors, and graduate students who are in the top ten percent of their class.